Han325/Product-Landing-Page/README.md

 # Product-Landing-Page
-A responsive product landing page made with HTML 5 &amp; CSS 3.
+A responsive product landing page made with HTML 5 &amp; CSS 3 and some JavaScript.